Farmers Insurance: Auto, Home, and Renters

 Extra Coverage Options

-Even with a standard homeowners insurance policy, you still have gaps in your coverage.
+Even with a standard homeowners policy, you still have gaps in your coverage.
 By adding extra coverages and endorsements, you close those gaps and have a more well-rounded policy.
-Here’s a list of Farmers extra homeowners coverage options:
+Here’s a list of extra homeowners coverage options:

 • Personal article floater.
 This raises coverage limits for specific valuable items you own, such as jewelry.